doocho/usdc_whale_detector/README.md

 ## Threshold Configuration

-The default threshold is 74,000 USDC (approximately 100 million KRW).
+The default threshold is 1,000,000 USDC.
 You can modify it in `src/config.rs`.

 ## License